Explore the historical continuity of our people: Aramean Timeline →

-The term does not appear in Syriac texts before the fifth century.
-Among the earliest known occurrences are the Syriac translation of Eusebius' On the Theophany, where "Syrians" (Suryaye) is used several times, and the church canons of Marutha of Maipherqat, which note that "the Syrians (Suryaye) have the custom of calling one subject by two terms."
+The term does not appear in Syriac texts before the fifth century, since the Syriac community were exclusively identifying as Arameans.
+Among the earliest known occurrences are the Syriac translation of Eusebius' On the Theophany, where "Syriacs" (Suryoye) is used several times, and the church canons of Marutha of Maipherqat, which note that "the Syrians (Suryoye) have the custom of calling one subject by two terms."
 These fifth-century attestations mark the beginning of a gradual process by which the borrowed Greek label displaced the older indigenous name.

 What "Syrian" Meant in Greek and Roman Usage